excid3/wistia-player-speed/README.md

 experience for everyone so they don't have videos playing in the background on random tabs.

-## Author
+## Help

 That's it!
-If you have any questions, create an issue or add
+If you have any questions, create an issue or send me an email at <chris@excid3.com>